 Academic expectations are defined by the student in consultation with an Internship Mentor from the Leighton School of Business and Economics’ faculty.
 The Internship Mentor will be the faculty member responsible for evaluating the student's performance and submitting the student’s final grade for course credit.
 The student must carefully define the academic plan on the Internship Proposal documentation with the Internship Mentor to maintain academic rigor and customer expectations.

 Students in the Leighton School of Business and Economics who have earned Junior class standing and have completed at least six credit-hours in their area of concentration (Accounting, Finance, etc.) may apply for an Internship.
 Graduate Business students are all eligible.
 All students must be in good academic standing to be eligible for an internship.

 Undergraduate students have to be register for the course, BUS X481: Undergraduate Internship in Business & Economics.
 Graduate students have to register for the course BUSB X581: Graduate Internship in Business and Economics.

-Students who are interested in an Internship should follow the follwoing process To begin the process, get an Internship directly form a company, choose an Internship posted in this website, or choose an Internship from the Career Services Office.
+Students who are interested in an Internship should follow the following process.
+To begin the process, get an Internship directly from a company, choose an Internship posted in this website, or choose an Internship from the Career Services Office.
 The forms are linked below: